Neamar/KISS/qa-suite.md

 * [ ] Clicking the "X" empties the search field and displays three dots menu
 * [ ] When searching, pressing enter on the keyboard launches the first result
 * [ ] When keyboard is displayed, scrolling the list down hides the keyboard
-* [ ] When searching, pressing space as the first character has no effect (left hand side trimming)
+* [ ] When searching, pressing space as the first character does nothing (left-hand side trimming)
 * [ ] Press kiss icon.
 App list is displayed, and kiss bar appears with a circular reveal animation
 * [ ] Press kiss icon again.
 App list is hidden, and kiss bar disappears with a circular (un)reveal animation
 * [ ] With keyboard open, press kiss icon.
-App list is displayed and keyboard stays there
+App list is displayed, and keyboard stays there
 * [ ] With keyboard open, press kiss icon.
-App list is displayed.
-When typing something on the keyboard, app list is hidden and search results start appearing
+The app list is displayed.
+When typing something on the keyboard, app list is hidden, and search results start appearing
 * [ ] Search for something, press kiss icon.
-App list is displayed.
+The app list is displayed.
 Press kiss icon again, search query has been emptied
 * [ ] With KISS set as default launcher, pressing home empties the search field and displays history
 * [ ] With KISS set as default launcher and app list displayed, pressing home hides the app list and displays history
 * [ ] When app bar is displayed, pressing back hides the bar and displays history